-The eight $tx_pfc_p[0-7]tvalid$ signals are synchronous with respect to tx_clk0 .
-The various transmit methods can be seen in Figure 3-38.
-In Figure 3-38 the $tx_pfc_p0_tvalid$ is asserted and held High.
-This results in a PFC frame with only the P0 quanta enabled (set to 0xFFFF).
-A number of cycles later $tx_pfc_p2_tvalid$ is asserted for a single cycle and this results in a new PFC frame with both the P0 and P2 quantas enabled (and restarts the internal quanta count).
+The eight tx_pfc_p[0-7]tvalid signals are synchronous with respect to tx_clk0.
+The various transmit methods can be seen in Figure 3-41.
+In Figure 3-41 the tx_pfc_p0_tvalid is asserted and held High.
+This results in a PFC frame with only the P0 quanta enabled (set to 0xFFF).
+Several cycles later tx_pfc_p2_tvalid is asserted for a single cycle and this results in a new PFC frame with both the P0 and P2 quantas enabled (and restarts the internal quanta count).

 The internal quanta count subsequently reaches the programmed refresh value for Priority 0 and a refresh PFC frame is sent with only the P0 quanta enabled (as all other tvalid requests are Low). $tx_pfc_p6_tvalid$ is asserted and held High and this also results in a new PFC frame (P6 XOFF), with both P0 and P6 quantas enabled.
-Finally in Figure 3-38, $tx_pfc_p0_tvalid$ is deasserted resulting in another PFC frame (P0 XON); this has both the P0 and P6 quantas enabled with the P0 quanta set to 0x0.
+Finally in Figure 3-41, $tx_pfc_p0_tvalid$ is deasserted resulting in another PFC frame (P0 XON); this has both the P0 and P6 quantas enabled with the P0 quanta set to 0x0.

-Figure 3-38: TX PFC Frame Transmission
+Figure 3-41: TX PFC Frame Transmission